vanamayaswanth/prompt-analysis/README.md

 ## Credits

-This Chat Prompt Analysis Tool was created by vanamayaswanth and sethusai.
+This Chat Prompt Analysis Tool was created by Vanamayaswanth and sethusai.

 ## Contributions